 Essentially if you are not going to hit your sales goal you can request to drop the goal so you do hit a target and make some money, at least to cover your a spend).

-The sheet is pretty simple and hopefully you can follow it easy enough.
+The sheet is pretty simple and hopefully, you can follow it easily enough.

 Sink or Swim – Let the sheet decide

 Essentially row 45 will tell you where you will be at the end of the campaign, based on the ACTUALS.
 This is very important.

 As infallible species, we get attached to the idea of making money and will try to see the positive where there perhaps is none.

 Using maths and current tend we have a way to let the spreadsheet make our decisions for us.
 It operates on an IF, THEN, ELSE structure.
 Basically, IF you continue as you are THEN you will be here, or ELSE you can always do this…